Australian Business Structures: Which Is Best for Tax and Liability?

 • Liability: In a General Partnership, all partners have unlimited liability for the business’s debts and legal obligations, meaning their personal assets are at risk if the business faces financial or legal issues.
 In a Limited Partnership, some partners may have limited liability.
 Pty Ltd company shareholders have limited liability, meaning their personal assets are generally protected if they incur debts or face legal issues.

-• Ownership and control: Decision-making is typically shared among the partners according to their ownership stakes and partnership agreement.
+• Ownership and control: Decision-making is typically shared among partners based on their ownership stakes and the partnership agreement.
 This can result in collaborative decision-making but may also lead to disagreements or slower decisions.
 A Pty Ltd company is owned by shareholders and managed by directors.
 Shareholders can be individuals or other entities, and the number of shareholders is limited.

 • Taxation: The Partnership itself does not pay tax on its income.
 Instead, each partner reports their share of the partnership’s income and pays tax at their personal income tax rates.
 The Pty Ltd company pays corporate tax on its profits, and shareholders may be taxed on dividends they receive.